ben-ole/BMExtPageController/README.md

 *MIT License*

-Copyright (C) 2012 by Spaceman Labs
+Copyright (C) 2013 by Benjamin Müller

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal